Christ Church South (Barbados Parliament constituency)

-Christ Church South is a constituency in the Christ Church area of Barbados represented in the House of Assembly of the Barbadian Parliament since 2018 by Ralph Thorne, MP of the DLP after he crossed the floor from the Barbados Labour Party in February 2024.
+Christ Church South is a constituency in the Christ Church area of Barbados represented in the House of Assembly of the Barbadian Parliament since 2026 by Shantal Munro-Knight from the Barbados Labour Party.
+It was previously held since 2018 by Ralph Thorne, MP of the DLP after he crossed the floor from the Barbados Labour Party in February 2024.
 (Note: As with all constituencies, the constituency elects one member of parliament (MP) by the first past the post system of election at least every five years.)

 Since its founding in 1991 it has mostly been held by the BLP.